amcgail/discourse-PRMERS/README.md

 Create a simlink between your local clone of this repository and `PRMERS-plugin` in the `plugins` folder of the discourse distribution.

 Now you can start the server, which will automatically reload (most) changes from plugin development.
+The command to start the development server is `bin/ember-cli -u`.

 For the most part, the most efficient way to start building a new feature in a plugin is to emulate an existing plugin, of which there are tons.